Analysis | Andrew Cuomo keeps denying and fighting. The damage won’t be undone.

 Cuomo was awarded an Emmy for his daily pandemic performances and earned a fat book contract along the way.
 The book, “American Crisis: Leadership Lessons from the Covid-19 Pandemic,” is not an exercise in humility.
 He was, after all, on top of everything.
 Behind the curtain, however, lurked his undoing.

-Few people who have known Cuomo have spoken positively about his personality, his workstyle, and his treatment of aides and advisers, let alone rivals and opponents.
+Few people who have known Cuomo have spoken positively about his personality, his work style, and his treatment of aides and advisers, let alone rivals and opponents.
 He was never loved widely by Democrats, whether in New York or Washington or elsewhere.
 He had a family name and he parlayed that into elective office and used elective office to exercise power freely and indiscriminately.

 Now he is politically alone, abandoned by all but a few political allies.